shycopney44/W_S5M3_Project/README.md

   ---

-Create the necessary code so that clicking on the `<section>` anywhere _outside of a car_ deactivates the active card if any.
+Create the necessary code so that clicking on the `<section>` anywhere _outside of a card_ deactivates the active card if any.
 See this functionality in action in the mock.

   ---